Google Quick View: a revolutionary new feature for users, problematic for content creators

 Partnerships with Designers: Issues and Challenges

 To test the Quick View feature, Google has decided to collaborate with a limited group of content creators.
 These partnerships are supposed to "improve the user experience while bringing value to the web ecosystem".
-Yet many questions remain as to the financial implications of this collaboration.
+Yet many questions remain about the financial implications of this collaboration.
 If Google Quick View reduces traffic to sites, it could also directly harm the revenues of creators, who often depend on advertising and partnerships to monetize their work.

 At present, there are no precise details concerning compensation for creators taking part in these tests.
 Creators are concerned, as a loss of traffic could mean a reduction in advertising revenues and sponsorship opportunities.
 Although Google is trying to reassure creators by promising a mutually beneficial collaboration, many wonder whether it will be possible to maintain a level playing field between a better user experience and the survival of content creators.